FHantke/brave-browser-wiki/Writing-specs.md

 Process considerations
 - [ ] Post the specs for review on #specs.
 - [ ] Callout major status changes when the draft enters a new status.
+- [ ] Specs should be updated forever unless there is documentation that exists.
+Then a spec can be a diff on the documentation.